kokkos/kokkos-core-wiki/API-Reference/Kokkos::ReducerConcept.md

    Returns a view of the result place.

 ### Built-In Reducers
 Kokkos provides a number of built-in reducers that automatically work with the intrinsic C++ types as well as Kokkos::complex.
 In order to use a Built-in reducer with a custom type, a template specialization of Kokkos::reduction_identity<CustomType> must be defined.
-See below for an example.
+A simple example is below and more information can be found under .
  * [Kokkos::Sum](Kokkos%3A%3ASum)

  * [Kokkos::Prod](Kokkos%3A%3AProd)